jmbeh/jmbeh/README.md

 ### 🧪 What I'm Building

 **[Nutty Baseball](https://github.com/jmbeh/nutty_baseball)** — Learning baseball alongside my son.
 Peanuts theme reframed "I don't know baseball" from embarrassing to endearing.
+*In progress: Ambient listening for backyard games—tracking scores from natural conversation.*

 **[Dad Aura](https://github.com/jmbeh/dad-aura)** — Real-time aura scoring from my son's Apple Watch.
 Lesson learned: him controlling score "flips" created more value than the scoring itself.
+*In progress: AI guardrails that know when to say no and nurture healthy values.*

 **[Allegro](https://github.com/jmbeh/Allegro)** — Music practice companion.
 Learned that audio recognition trained on studio recordings fails when kids stop mid-phrase and play wrong notes.
+*In progress: Real-time "play along" suggestions so I can jam with my kids on guitar.*

 **[LifeSynced](https://github.com/jmbeh/LifeSynced)** — Unified calendar.
 Privacy-first design ([Personal Event] + password reveal) made it safe to demo with any audience.
+*In progress: AI agent that proactively reminds and helps plan important life events.*

 ---